joremika/ef.remover/README.md

 1. Why adjustment of Execution Policy is Required
 Essentially, the __default__ state of Execution Policy is `Restricted`, which results in all scripts being blocked from execution.
 It is a **security measure** which you will have to temporarily or permanently adjust to allow running of our script.
-2. The Three Ways to Allow a Script  <br>
+2. The Three Ways to Allow a Script

 | Scope | Command | Effect |
 |  :----:  |  :----:  |  ----  |